-- F.1: [398] My MySQL Enterprise Service Manager is behind a firewall but it cannot communicate with the Oracle support web site.
+- F.1: [417] My MySQL Enterprise Service Manager is behind a firewall but it cannot communicate with the Oracle support web site.
 I normally use a proxy service to access external web sites.
-How do I configure the proxy settings for MySQL Enterprise Monitor User Interface? - F.2: [398] How do I change the name of a server? - F.3: [398] I have started a Data Migration of my old data for a server to MySQL Enterprise Service Manager 2.0, but I have noticed that the performance of the monitor server has degraded significantly.
-Can I stop the migration? - F.4: [398] I have set the graphs to update every 5 minutes, and the page refresh to occur every minute.
-The page is refreshing correctly, but the graphs do not seem to update. - F.5: [398] During query analysis, I am unable to obtain EXAMPLE or EXPLAIN information when examining the detail of the analyzed query within the Query Analyzer panel. - F.6: [398] I have enabled EXPLAIN queries for Query Analyzer, but no queries with the EXPLAIN data are showing up in the display. - F.7: [399] Does Query Analyzer work with all versions of MySQL and the MySQL Client Libraries? - F.8: [399] Why do some rules appear to have a Severity of Unknown? - F.9: [399] What is the relationship between the advisor JAR file and the key? - F.10: [399] Does the Gold-level key support Silver-level advisors? - F.11: [399] Can the Trial-level key work with the Gold-level advisors JAR file? - F.12: [399] Can I run MySQL Enterprise Service Manager on machine with other applications running? - F.13: [399] How frequently is the data purge process executed? - F.14: [399] Why does the file apache-tomcat/logs/tomcat.log show error messages saying This is very likely to create a memory leak.?
-Is that anything to be concerned about?

-• F.15: [399] Why does monitoring a MySQL instance with FEDERATED tables cause extra connections, and decreased performance?
+How do I configure the proxy settings for MySQL Enterprise Monitor User Interface? - F.2: [418] How do I change the name of a server? - F.3: [418] I have started a Data Migration of my old data for a server to MySQL Enterprise Service Manager 2.0, but I have noticed that the performance of the monitor server has degraded significantly.
+Can I stop the migration? - F.4: [418] I have set the graphs to update every 5 minutes, and the page refresh to occur every minute.
+The page is refreshing correctly, but the graphs do not seem to update. - F.5: [418] During query analysis, I am unable to obtain EXAMPLE or EXPLAIN information when examining the detail of the analyzed query within the Query Analyzer panel. - F.6: [418] I have enabled EXPLAIN queries for Query Analyzer, but no queries with the EXPLAIN data are showing up in the display. - F.7: [419] Does Query Analyzer work with all versions of MySQL and the MySQL Client Libraries? - F.8: [419] Why do some rules appear to have a Severity of Unknown? - F.9: [419] Can I run MySQL Enterprise Service Manager on machine with other applications running? - F.10: [419] Why does the file apache-tomcat/logs/tomcat.log show error messages saying This is very likely to create a memory leak.?
+Is that anything to be concerned about? - F.11: [419] Why does monitoring a MySQL instance with FEDERATED tables cause extra connections, and decreased performance?